Kron4ek/Conty/README.md

 ./create-arch-bootstrap.sh
 ```

-You can edit the script, if you want to include different set of packages inside
+You can edit the script if you want to include different set of packages inside
 the container.

-If you want to use some other distro then you need to manually obtain it from somewhere.
+If you want to use some other distro, then you need to manually obtain it from somewhere.

 When distro bootsrap is obtained, use the **create-conty.sh** script to pack
 everything into a single executable.